Chief Public Health Officer

 Public Health Nursing

 Susan Breen, MS, RN, Senior Director of Public Health Nursing Services

-The Public Health Nursing Program focuses on communicable disease prevention and control, including response to new health threats such as pandemic flu, SARS, and bioterrorism.
+The Division of Public Health Nursing focuses on communicable disease prevention and control, including response to new health threats such as pandemic flu, SARS, and bioterrorism.
 Services include a tuberculosis program, annual flu clinics, disease investigation and follow up, and health education for residents, workers, and businesses.

 Tracy Rose-Tynes, RN, Clinical Manager of the School Health Program

 The School Health Program is dedicated to helping Cambridge public school students (grades K–12) stay healthy and in school so they can reach their academic potential.
 Services include school nursing, school nutrition, hearing and vision screening, and consultation to the city’s nonpublic schools.

-Josefine Wendel, MS, RD, Interim Director of Community Health & Wellness Programs
+Josefine Wendel, MS, RD, Director of Population Health Initiatives

-The mission of Community Health & Wellness Programs is to promote and encourage healthy behaviors, develop public health policy, and identify opportunities for early intervention and disease prevention.
-Programs areas include children’s dental health, domestic violence prevention, healthy weight and physical activity, early childhood literacy, and substance abuse prevention.
+The Division of Population Health Initiatives promotes and encourages healthy behaviors, develops public health policy, and identifies opportunities for early intervention and disease prevention.
+Programs areas include early childhood literacy, healthy eating and active living, injury and violence prevention, men's health, and substance abuse prevention.

 Sam Lipson, Director of Environmental Health

-The Environmental Health division aims to protect residents, workers, and students from environmental threats that can lead to poor health.
+The Division of Environmental Health aims to protect residents, workers, and students from environmental threats that can lead to poor health.
 Program areas include childhood asthma, lead poisoning, indoor air quality, mosquito-borne diseases, and hazardous materials and waste.
-The unit also enforces certain local and state public health regulations.
+The division also enforces certain local and state public health regulations.

 The Cambridge Public Health Department and other first responders lead the city’s public health disaster preparedness efforts.
 The Emergency Preparedness division is focused on health emergencies that could potentially harm many people, such as pandemic flu.